koto-lang/koto/crates/cli/docs/core_lib/map.md

 Removes the entry that matches the given key.

-If the entry existed then its value is returned, otherwise Null is returned.
+If the entry existed then its value is returned, otherwise `null` is returned.

 ### Example